ethereum-optimism/design-docs/protocol/eth-shared-lockbox.md

 The existing problem and considerations motivate us to propose an L1 shared liquidity design through the introduction of a new `SharedLockbox` on L1, which serves as a singleton contract for ETH, given a defined set of interoperable chains.
 To ensure consistency, the `SuperchainConfig` is extended to act as the *dependency set manager*, controlling the op-governed dependency set that the lockbox uses as a source of truth.
 New ETH deposits will be directed to the lockbox, with the same process applied to ETH withdrawals.

 ### Spec changes

 The core proposed changes are as follows:

-- **Modify the `SuperchainConfig` contract**: Extend this contract to manage the dependency set of each chain, taking ownership of the `dependencyManager` role for each `SystemConfig`.
+- **Modify the `SuperchainConfig` contract**: Extend this contract to manage the dependency set of each chain, interacting with each `SystemConfig`.
 - **Introduce the `SharedLockbox` contract**: This contract acts as an escrow for ETH, receiving deposits and allowing withdrawals from approved `OptimismPortal` contracts.
 The `SuperchainConfig` contract serves as the source of truth of the lockbox.
 - **Modify the `OptimismPortal`**: To forward ETH into the `SharedLockbox` when `depositTransaction` is called, with the inverse process applying when `finalizeWithdrawal` is called.

 ### Managing op-governed dependency set through `SuperchainConfig`

 The `SuperchainConfig` contract will serve as the single point for managing the dependency set of a cluster and will be managed by the admin as occurs in other L1 OP contracts.
-This contract assumes the role of `dependencyManager` for every `SystemConfig` contract involved.
+This contract interacts with every `SystemConfig` contract involved.
 Since the dependency graph follows a simple dependency, it only stores a mapping (or array) of chains added, e.g. given a `chainId`.

 ```solidity
 // Mapping from chainId to SystemConfig address